Latanya Sweeney: Career

+Health Insurance Portability and Accountability Act (HIPAA)

-In 1997, Sweeney conducted her first re-identification experiment wherein she successfully identified then Massachusetts governor, William Weld, to his medical records using publicly accessible records.
-Her results had a significant impact on privacy centered policymaking including the health privacy legislation HIPAA; however publication of the experiment was rejected twenty times.
+In 1997, Sweeney conducted her first re-identification experiment wherein she successfully identified the then Governor of Massachusetts, Bill Weld, to his medical records using publicly accessible records.
+Her results had a significant impact on privacy centered policy making including the health privacy legislation Health Insurance Portability and Accountability Act (HIPAA).
+However publication of the experiment was rejected twenty times.
 The several re-identification experiments she conducted after this were met with serious publication challenges as well.
 In fact, a court ruling in Southern Illinoisian v.
 Department of Public Health barred her from publication and sharing of her methods for a successful re-identification experiment.
-Fear of publicly exposing a serious issue with no known solution fueled the majority of the backlash against publication of her works and similar re-identification experiments for over a decade.
-Unless experiments concluded that no risk existed or that the issue could be resolved through reasonable technological advancement, publication was largely denied.

 In her landmark article “Only You, Your Doctor, and Many Others May Know,” Sweeney discussed her research project in which she was able to locate and match identities and personal health records through a number of methods.
 Such methods, as she explains in depth later on, include looking at public health records from hospitals and newspaper stories.
 Towards the end of the article, Sweeney touches upon the different approaches of how she analyzed and matched the data, either through using computer programs or human effort.
 She then makes the conclusion that new and improved methods of data sharing are necessary.

-Since 2011, Sweeney's Data Privacy Lab at Harvard has been conducting research about data privacy.
-It intends to provide a cross-disciplinary perspective about privacy in the process of disseminating data.

-In 2021, Sweeney launched the Public Interest Technology Lab at Harvard's John F. Kennedy School of Government, housed in the Shorenstein Center on Media, Politics and Public Policy.
+Medical dataset de-anonymization

+In 1998 Sweeney published a now famous example about data de-anonymization, demonstrating that a medical dataset that was in the public domain, can be used to identify individuals, regardless the removal of all explicit identifiers, when the medical dataset was combined with a public voter list.
+Sweeney found that 87% of the US population in a censorship dataset, can be identified by combining data attributes which are known as quasi-identifiers.

+Data Privacy Lab move to Harvard

+Since 2011, Sweeney's Data Privacy Lab at Harvard has conducted research on data privacy, integrating perspectives from computer science, law, social science, and public policy.
+One of its major projects, theDataMap, was funded by the Knight Foundation and documents flows of personal data in the United States, beginning with health information and later expanding to other domains, to increase transparency for policymakers, researchers, and the public.